 Because of the dangerous nature of dog bites, Missouri law imposes a theory known as “strict liability” towards dog bites.
 This is a statutory imposition and means that the victim of a dog bite need not show that the owner of the dog did anything wrong in particular.
 In order to prevail, a victim need only show that he or she was injured as a result of a dog bite, that the injured person was on public property or was lawfully on private property (that is, that the injured person was not trespassing), and that the injured person did not provoke the dog to bite.

-This statutory regime is therefore an incredibly powerful tool for victims of dog bites to recover for their injuries, and is unlike many other causes of actions, which, generally, require a victim to prove that the perpetrator did something wrong (for example, was legally negligent).
+This statutory regime is therefore an incredibly powerful tool for victims of dog bites to recover for their injuries, and is unlike many other causes of actions, which, generally, requires a victim’s dog bite attorney to prove that the perpetrator did something wrong (for example, was legally negligent).
 Under this theory of strict liability, a dog owner can still be held liable even if they did everything in their ability to prevent the bite.
 For example, the dog owner could have posted signs throughout the property, could have restrained or caged the dog, and could have verbally warned about the dog’s behavior yet, if the dog still, did, actually bite, the owner is still liable for all physical and emotional injuries that flow from the incident.
 This statutory regime also applies even if the dog had never displayed any aggressive behavior whatsoever before.
 For example, if the dog was always known to be quiet and calm, but chose to bite a social guest, the owner will still be liable under a theory of strict liability flowing from the bite.

-What if someone was tresspassing?
+What if someone was trespassing?

 The statute is also quite broad in the range of potential victims that it covers.
 For example, anyone who is lawfully on private property can take advantage of the liability imposed.
 This includes not only social guests of the dog owner, but also people such as delivery personnel, city inspectors, repairmen, people working for the utility company, and more—even if the homeowner was not home at the time of the incident, or was not otherwise aware that the individuals would be present on the property at the time they were.
 So long as these individuals were not illegally trespassing on the property, they will likely be entitled to sue under this theory of strict liability.
 Moreover, Missouri law imposes a statutory fine of up to $1,000, in addition to any other remedies (such as those obtainable via a lawsuit).